shimanauskas/sandrasforth/README.md

 ## Errors

 Upon a word not found, Avocado outputs it, followed by a question mark.
-Continue from where the error occured.

 When Avocado runs out of statically allocated memory, the word `collision` will be printed and Avocado will exit.